Formula Student Czech Republic proudly presents

 Is to be ignored during this event.

 Final standings are decided in a knockout bracket.
-Each team gets one lap (~200 m).
-Two drivers from opposing teams race head-to-head simultaneously.
+Each team gets one lap of about 200 m, two drivers from opposing teams racing at the same time.
 The running order is announced before the competition.

 A separate award for the most creative and ridiculous design.
-Judging is subjective and heavily favors wild aerodynamic packages, excessive lighting, and thematic driver attire.
+Judging is subjective and heavily favours wild aerodynamic packages, excessive lighting and thematic driver attire.